tigormanmsft/oravm/README.md

 ### where:

-        -G resource-group-name  name of the Azure resource group (default: \"{owner}-{project}-rg\")" -H ORACLE_HOME          full path of the ORACLE_HOME software (default: /u01/app/oracle/product/12.2.0/dbhome_1)" -N                      skip storage account and network setup i.e. vnet, NSG, NSG rules (default: false)" -O owner-tag            name of the owner to use in Azure tags (no default)" -P project-tag          name of the project to use in Azure tags (no default)" -S subscription         name of the Azure subscription (no default)" -c None|ReadOnly        caching of managed disk for data (default: ReadOnly)" -d domain-name          IP domain name (default: internal.cloudapp.net)" -i instance-type        name of the Azure VM instance type (default: Standard_DS11-1_v2)" -n #data-disks          number of data disks to attach to the VM (default: 1)" -p Oracle-port          port number of the Oracle TNS Listener (default: 1521)" -r region               name of Azure region (default: westus)" -s ORACLE_SID           Oracle System ID (SID) value (default: oradb01)" -u urn                  Azure URN for the VM from the marketplace (default: Oracle:Oracle-Database-Ee:12.2.0.1:12.2.20180725)"
+        -G resource-group-name  name of the Azure resource group (default: {owner}-{project}-rg) -H ORACLE_HOME          full path of the ORACLE_HOME software (default: /u01/app/oracle/product/12.2.0/dbhome_1) -N                      skip storage account and network setup i.e. vnet, NSG, NSG rules (default: false) -O owner-tag            name of the owner to use in Azure tags (default: `whoami`) -P project-tag          name of the project to use in Azure tags (default: oravm) -S subscription         name of the Azure subscription (no default) -c None|ReadOnly        caching of managed disk for data (default: ReadOnly) -d domain-name          IP domain name (default: internal.cloudapp.net) -i instance-type        name of the Azure VM instance type (default: Standard_DS11-1_v2) -n #data-disks          number of data disks to attach to the VM (default: 1) -p Oracle-port          port number of the Oracle TNS Listener (default: 1521) -r region               name of Azure region (default: westus) -s ORACLE_SID           Oracle System ID (SID) value (default: oradb01) -u urn                  Azure URN for the VM from the marketplace (default: Oracle:Oracle-Database-Ee:12.2.0.1:12.2.20180725)
-        -v                      set verbose output is true (default: false)" -w password             clear-text value of initial SYS and SYSTEM password in Oracle database (default: oracleA1)" -z data-disk-GB         size of each attached data-disk in GB (default: 4095)"
+        -v                      set verbose output is true (default: false) -w password             clear-text value of initial SYS and SYSTEM password in Oracle database (default: oracleA1) -z data-disk-GB         size of each attached data-disk in GB (default: 4095)

 ### Expected prerequisites:
         1) Azure subscription, specify with "-S" switch, as explained